LIDA-training/starting_python/README.md

 Author: Francisco Videira
 Start date: 2019-10-03

-See LICENCE.md for lincence attached to this code
+See LICENCE.md for lincence attached to this code which is covered by an MIT licence.